-Emergency and urgently needed services are covered 24 hours a day, seven days a week regardless of whether services are obtained by a participating provider or non-participating provider.
+Emergency and urgently needed services are covered 24 hours a day, seven days a week, regardless of whether services are rendered by a contracted provider or non-contracted provider.
 CareOregon will not require prior authorization for emergency room screening examinations that lead to the examining provider making a clinical determination that, under the prudent layperson standard, an actual emergency medical condition exists.